PSYC 3850 Community Psychology

 Engage in a conversation with an Academic Advisor to ensure that the Applied Studies course fits into your program planning guide.
 They can provide guidance on how the course aligns with your degree requirements and academic goals.

-You are required to submit two application forms for approval prior to being registered by the Applied Studies Office.
+You are required to submit two application forms for approval before being registered by the Applied Studies Office.

 You will fill out the application to be approved by your employer and verify the information.
 Confirmations and course registration will be sent out once both application forms are completed.